triton-inference-server/server/docs/build.md

 * Triton depends on a large number of open-source packages that it builds from source.
-If one of these packages does not support your platform them you may need to diable the Triton feature that depends on that package.
+If one of these packages does not support your platform them you may need to disable the Triton feature that depends on that package.
 For example, Triton supports the S3 filesystem by building the aws-sdk-cpp package.
 If aws-sdk-cpp doesn't build for your platform then you can remove the need for that package by not specifying --filesystem=s3 when you run build.py.
 In general, you should start by running build.py with the minimal required feature set.

 * The
   [TensorFlow](https://github.com/triton-inference-server/tensorflow_backend)